kommander/vost/README.md

 ### Configuration
 A configuration file for the service is by default expected at _vost/config.js_.
+To find out more about the configuration parameters, have a look at  _vost/config.example.js_.

+#### Proxy Hosts
+The _hosts_ configuration expects an Array with host objects.
+A host reacts on a domain and proxies traffic to one of the specified _targets_
 <pre>
 module.exports = {
   hosts: [